airsdk/airsdk.dev/docs/building/air-developer-tool/commands/checkstore.md

 adt -checkstore SIGNING_OPTIONS
 ```

+### `SIGNING_OPTIONS`

-- `SIGNING_OPTIONS`: The signing options identifying the keystore to validate.
+The signing options identifying the keystore to validate.
 The signing options are fully described in [ADT code signing options](../option-sets/code-signing-options).